fvvsantana/neuralNetworks/README.md

-# neuralNetworks
+# Neural Networks

-A bunch of exercises solved in a subject of Neural Networks.
+A bunch of exercises solved in a subject about Neural Networks.
+Year 2020.